Binance Market Update (2022-10-14)

 Binance

-The global cryptocurrency market cap now stands at $0.93T, up by 2.27% over the last day, according to CoinMarketCap data.
+The global cryptocurrency market cap now stands at $0.92T, down by -0.27% over the last day, according to CoinMarketCap data.

 Most major cryptocurrencies by market cap are trading mixed.
-Market outperformers include MDX, ACH, and SUN, up by 102%, 51%, and 48%, respectively.
+Market outperformers include PHA, MDX, and SUN, up by 90%, 90%, and 46%, respectively.

 Top stories of the day: